 How do I pay myself dividends?

-MyAccountant will produce management accounts for your limited company showing how much profit is available for possible dividend distribution.
-You should then advise MyAccountant.co.uk in writing as to how much you wish to take, and draw the amount to your personal account.
+MyAccountant will produce management accounts for your limited company showing how much profit is available for dividend distribution.

 How much dividend can I pay myself?

-As above MyAccountant will advise you as to how much profit is available as a possible dividend.
-It is important to note that money should be set aside to meet your tax liabilities before drawing a dividend.
+MyAccountant will advise you as to how much profit is available as a possible dividend.
+We will ensure that funds are set aside to meet your tax liabilities before drawing a dividend.

 Do I have to register my company for VAT?

-You are obliged to register for VAT if your gross turnover exceeds the threshold of £83,000 (as at 1 April 2016) over a rolling 12 month period.
-However you can choose to register below this threshold, voluntarily and we can guide you through the process.
+You are obliged to register for VAT if your gross turnover exceeds the threshold of £85,000 (rate effective 1 April 2021) over a rolling 12 month period.
+However, you can choose to register below this threshold, voluntarily and we can guide you through the process.

 Why would I voluntarily register for VAT?

 The advantages of registering for VAT are that you can reclaim the VAT on any VAT-able business expenses incurred.
 The disadvantages are that you would have to charge VAT on your sales invoices and pay this over to HMRC.
-There are different VAT schemes available to register on, some of which will result in increased profits.
-MyAccountant can advise which VAT scheme is right for you.
+There are different VAT schemes available and MyAccountant can advise which one is right for you.